People don’t often think of it until after they have been in a serious one themselves, but motor vehicle accidents are expensive.

 The company will still hold the victim strictly accountable to prove his or her claim, and they will try to find legal and factual reasons to pay less.
-After all, insurance companies make their money when they collect more premium than they pay out in claims.
+After all, insurance companies make their money when they collect more premiums than they pay out in claims.

-People therefore need to be ready to deal with their insurance carrier intelligently.
+People, therefore, need to be ready to deal with their insurance carrier intelligently.
 They should also strongly consider having a personal injury attorney who knows the ins and outs of the insurance business assist them with evaluating their options and prosecuting their claims.